rmclarklab/mite_eQTL/README.md

 ## Update GFF3 file for the reference genome
 See folder "GFF_update" <br>
-  To integrate all annotated gene information in the current three-chromosome reference genome, we added gene models from [Orcae database](https://bioinformatics.psb.ugent.be/gdb/tetranychus/) (version of 01252019) and updated the current GFF3 file. <br>
+  To integrate existing annotated gene information onto the <i>T. urticae</i> three-chromosome reference genome (see above), we added gene models from [Orcae database](https://bioinformatics.psb.ugent.be/gdb/tetranychus/) (version of 01252019) to create an updated GFF3 file for the current study. <br>
-  To transfer gene models on fragmented scaffold genomes onto three-chromosome genome scale, see script ```GFF_record.py``` under GFF_update folder. <br>
+  To transfer gene models from the prior <i>T. urticae</i> genome that was not assembled to chromosomes, to the three-chromosome genome, see script ```GFF_record.py``` under GFF_update folder. <br>
-  Combine the added gene models to the current GFF3 file and sort it using [gff3sort.pl](https://github.com/billzt/gff3sort). <br>
+  To combine the added gene models to the current GFF3 file and sort it using [gff3sort.pl](https://github.com/billzt/gff3sort). <br>
   Transform from GFF3 to GTF format using script ```gff2gtf.py``` under GFF_update folder. <br>
   To compress and add index for GFF/GTF, see below: